samson-bakos/SnoopChat/README.md

 ## Overview

-SnoopChat combines natural language processing techniques cutting-edge voice synthesis to create a virtual agent that embodies the personality and cadence of Snoop Dogg.
+SnoopChat combines natural language processing techniques with voice synthesis programs to create a virtual agent that embodies the personality and cadence of Snoop Dogg.
 The system operates through a web interface, allowing users to interact with Snoop Dogg's virtual counterpart by typing messages.

 ## Project Process